 2. Streamline Your Processes

 Running a business requires more than just doing the job; it’s about how efficiently you do it.
-Start by creating repeatable systems for tasks like:
+Start by creating repeatable systems for each function that is required:

 Marketing and business development